Memory-free Online Change-point Detection: A Novel Neural Network Approach: Background

+Real-world time series data reveal non-stationary behavior where the mean, variance, and auto-correlation of the time series vary with time.
+Such behavior can be categorized as concept drift, seasonality, or change point.
+While concept drift and seasonality represent changes in the statistical distribution of time series that occur over time or cyclical, change points represent more abrupt changes than the earlier categories \cite{cook2019anomaly}.

 There exists an extensive literature on CPD from time series.
-Existing CPD algorithms can be categorized into different types based on various criteria \cite{aminikhanghahi2017survey}: $(1)$ \textit{Processing delay}: CPD methods can be divided into online or offline methods; Offline methods \cite{truong2020selective} process the entire dataset at once, while online methods process data as soon as they enter the system. $(2)$ \textit{Availability of labels}: Change-points can be detected in a supervised, semi-supervised, or unsupervised manner. $(3)$ \textit{Data dimensionality}: based on the dimensionality of time series, CPD algorithms can be classified into univariate or multivariate algorithms. $(4)$ \textit{Algorithm assumption}: CPD methods can be categorized as parametric or non-parametric \cite{matteson2014nonparametric}, depending on the assumptions they make about the underlying data distribution \cite{van2020evaluation}.
+Existing CPD algorithms can be categorized into different types based on various criteria \cite{aminikhanghahi2017survey}: $(1)$ \textit{Processing delay}: CPD methods can be divided into online or offline methods.
+Offline methods \cite{truong2020selective} process the entire dataset at once, while online methods process data as soon as they enter the system.
+Online CPD methods have gained increasing popularity due to their ability to adapt to real-time data and the changing demands of various applications.
+This shift towards online CPD is primarily driven by the need for more functionality in real-world scenarios, such as real-time monitoring, dynamic decision-making, and continuous learning.
+In this paper, we propose an online CPD algorithm. $(2)$ \textit{Availability of labels}: Change points can be detected in a supervised, semi-supervised, or unsupervised manner. $(3)$ \textit{Data dimensionality}: based on the dimensionality of time series, CPD algorithms can be classified into univariate or multivariate algorithms. $(4)$ \textit{Algorithm assumption}: CPD methods can be categorized as parametric or non-parametric \cite{matteson2014nonparametric}, depending on the assumptions they make about the underlying data distribution \cite{van2020evaluation}.